olucurious/Awesome-ARKit/README.md

 * [SmileToUnlock](https://github.com/rsrbk/SmileToUnlock) – This library uses ARKit Face Tracking in order to catch a user's smile.
 * [ARKitEnvironmentMapper](https://github.com/svtek/ARKitEnvironmentMapper) - Create an environment map from the camera feed to achieve realistic lighting and reflections.
 * [ARBottleJump](https://github.com/songkuixi/ARBottleJump) - An ARKit version of WeChat Bottle Jump game.
+* [ARKit-Virtual-Backdrop](https://github.com/montaguegabe/arkit-virtual-backdrop) - Superimpose your image into a 3D rendered world using Metal.

 # AppStore